danfuzz/samizdat/doc/library-guide/Value.md

 Returns the order of the two given values, using the total order of values.

-The return value is one of `-1 0 1` indicating how the two values sort with each other, just like `perOrder` and `totOrder`.
+The return value is one of `-1 0 1` indicating how the two values sort with each other, just like `perOrder` and `totalOrder`.

-This function works by calling `totOrder` on the types of the two arguments if they are different, or by calling `totOrder` on the arguments themselves if they both have the same type.
+This function works by calling `totalOrder` on the types of the two arguments if they are different, or by calling `totalOrder` on the arguments themselves if they both have the same type.

 **Note:** This is the function which underlies the implementation